 On this occasion Jermain Defoe would set a joint-record for the most Premier League goals in one game by scoring five for Tottenham Hotspur.
 The other goal scorers were Peter Crouch, Aaron Lennon, David Bentley and Niko Kranjcar.

 Man Utd 9-0 Ipswich – 1995

-The long-standing record for biggest winning margin no longer stands by itself.
+The long-standing record for biggest winning margin has now been matched twice in two seasons.
 But in the 14 years since Manchester United crumpled Ipswich Town like a paper cup, it seemed like no one would match that elusive 9-0 scoreline.

 Andy Cole made history that day, becoming the first player to score five goals in a single Premier League match.
 Mark Hughes nearly scored a spectacular bicycle kick, only for it to smack off the crossbar and fall to the feet of Cole for an easy tap-in.

 The Welshman would go on to score twice anyway, with Roy Keane and Paul Ince rounding out the scoreline.
 Curiously, Ipswich are the only team on this list to get relegated in the same season as suffering their record Premier League defeat.

 Southampton headed home from Manchester on Tuesday night with their tails firmly between their legs, an incredible embarrassment but one that had an all too familiar feel after this thumping by Leicester last season.